Making Bad Things Happen to Good Characters

 It’s quite another to bring yourself to cause your characters actual harm.

-Let’s deal first with a couple of key worries:
+Let’s deal first with a few key worries:

 Okay, if you’re George R.R.
 Martin and you’ve just killed off the reader’s new favourite character – again – then you might lose some fans.